aimansae/as-markdown-editor/README.md

 1. Create a local folder and connect it to [Github](https://github.com/)

-1. Open github and create new repository
-1. Copy the link and in terminal add:
+2. Open github and create new repository - Copy the link and in terminal add:

-- git add .
+git init
-- git commit -m 'Initial commit'
-- git remote remove origin
+git remote remove origin
-- git remote add origin (paste the link to the Github repo here)
+git remote add origin <your-repo-link>
+git add .
-- git push origin master
+git commit -m "Initial commit" git push -u origin master

 3. If needed Enter credentials to connect the IDE to Github
 4. Resources found on [Youtube](https://www.youtube.com/watch?v=vbQ2bYHxxEA)